 In life, we play out the karma that’s held in these knots through our interactions with others.
-Our knots are constantly sending out cords of information that connect to other people’s cords so that we can play out our interlocking karma.
+Our knots are constantly sending out cords of information that connect to other people’s cords in the dance of our interwoven karma.
 The cords are like magnets, and they attract the people and situations that reveal the story or pattern held within.
 Many people see how they are still playing out the stories and patterns from childhood in their adult relationships.
-Our attraction to people arises from the interlocking dance of our karmic cords.
+Our attraction to people arises from the interconnection of our karmic cords.

 How does the kundalini fit into all this?
-The kundalini sages of long ago described the process of spiritual awakening as a time when a human decided that they had had enough of the games and drama.
+The kundalini sages of long ago described the process of spiritual awakening as a time when a human decided that they were done playing the game of forgetting our internal truth.
 When this happens, the seed of remembering awakens.
-We start to remember that everything outside is really just a manifestation of an internal process— this is the kundalini starting to awaken.
+We start to remember that everything outside is really just a manifestation of an internal process— this is the kundalini starting to awaken, and one of the most powerful lessons it teaches is that everything is internal.
 But this is not an instantaneous process!
-We can’t decide to awaken and clear all our karma is then become enlightened!
-In fact, the idea of enlightenment (or transcendence of suffering) can be just an attempt to avoid the pain that comes with being human.
-It really can be just a defense mechanism that gets in the way of true spiritual work.
+We can’t decide to awaken and clear all our karma and then become enlightened.
+A kundalini awakening is the first stage of a very long process.
+Its a long process because the seductions and entanglements in the external world are very tricky and very powerful.

-But there is a third way-- when we can recognize that getting triggered is our spirit’s way of calling attention to our wounds then we can take whatever energy we normally use to numb out or fight and bring it inside to wake up the kundalini.
+The fundamental premise of Kundalini Mediumship is that being triggered is Spirit’s way of calling attention to our wounds.
+When we get triggered we can take the emotions and energy of our trigger and bring it inside to heal and wake up the kundalini.
 This process involves changing our relationship to our demons.
 Instead of fighting them, we work with them to access our wounds, because hidden inside our wounds is our divine spirit.
-This process is the heart of kundalini mediumship-- this recognition of our own internal self creating or manifesting every external process.
+This process is at the heart of kundalini mediumship-- the recognition that our own internal self has a role in every external process.
 But it is not easy.
 It takes a lot of discipline, courage and compassion to make that internal commitment when so many internal processes and external systems are set up to sabotage this process.

-There are two types of cords, internal and external.
-Working on the internal cords requires breath and bandha work.
-Working on the external cords requires tracking.
-While I call them external, they are really just outward extensions of our internal wounds.
+Working with the external cords requires tracking.
+While I call them external, they are really just outward extensions of our internal cords.

 Breath and Bandhas

-Deep within the abdomen, the kundalini is bound up in karmic knots called granthi.
-The granthi are a physical manifestation of our emotional/spiritual/karmic wounding.
+Deep within the abdomen, the kundalini is bound up in our karmic knots (granthi).
+Using uddiyana bandha along with mula bandha allows us to access the granthi and the kundalini energy lying inside.
+The granthi are the physical manifestations of our emotional/spiritual/karmic wounding.
 When you start to open up the kundalini and access the granthi, you may experience a dark pit deep in your stomach.
-As you continue working with the kundalini, you may also experience the knotted, twisted roots and vines extending out from the granthi to the rest of your body.
+As you continue working with the kundalini, you may also experience the knotted, twisted cords extending out from the granthi to the rest of your body.
 These roots travel along our nadis (energy channels) and bind them up, blocking our energetic flow.

-When the kundalini begins to awaken, she will usually move you into spontaneous yogic positions (called kriyas) that are unique expressions of the unwinding of your karmic knots.
-What is happening is the kundalini itself begins pulling out the roots and vines of our karmic baggage.
+When the kundalini begins to awaken, she will sometimes move you into spontaneous yogic positions (called kriyas) that are unique expressions of the unwinding of your karmic knots.
+The kundalini herself uses the kriyas to pull out the roots and vines of our karmic baggage.
 In its place you may see vibrant colors or feel a rush of energy where there used to be a dark stagnation.
-This is not an overnight process, and each person’s process is unique based on their samskaras (karmically inherited patterns of thought and behavior).
+This is not an overnight process, and each person’s process is based on their samskaras (karmically inherited patterns of thought and behavior).

 Even though each person’s process is unique, there are some fundamental structural tools that can be used by everyone.
-The technique we use to examine our external cords is tracking.
+The technique we use in Kundalini Mediumship to work with our external cords is tracking.

-Through tracking, we get triggered and then use the emotions of the triggering to access our internal landscape.
-The main tool we use to track is our awareness.
-The obstacle to awareness is our wall.
-The wall is the first thing we encounter when we get triggered.
-It is the structure we create to dissociate from our wound.
+The wall is the structure we create to dissociate from our wound.
 When we have trouble accessing our feelings, when we resort to substances or other processes to numb out or check out, we are in the realm of the wall.
 It is a structure we have created in order to not feel the thing inside of us that feels too painful, too big or too intense.
-Everyone’s wall is a unique, mulit-layered structure that is really an example of our own ingenious power of creation.
+Everyone’s wall is a unique, multi-layered structure that is really an example of our own ingenious power of creation.
 But it is built and maintained on the illusion of separateness.
 We try to wall off our painful karma or trauma but we can never truly escape those things.
-When we get triggered, we usually end up creating more and more walls and then spend much of our time on wall maintenance.
-It takes a lot of mental, emotional and spiritual energy trying to fix and repair a system who’s goal is to keep us from being triggered.
+When we get triggered, we usually end up creating more and more walls and then spend much of our energy on wall maintenance.
+It takes a lot of mental, emotional and spiritual energy trying to fix and repair a system who’s goal is to prevent us from being triggered.

 Each person’s wall is unique, but they all share similar characteristics.
 The sole purpose of the wall is to prevent us from accessing the wound.
 There are usually many layers.
 Some common ones are:

-Lashing out-- men are more prone to using this technique.
-When getting close to the wound, a righteous anger can be triggered.
+Lashing out-- when getting close to the wound, a righteous anger can be triggered.
 This looks and feels like the wound, and it can have a very deceptive mask.
-But under this anger is generally a frightened boy, the source of the real wound.
-The angry mask does not like us to see that little boy.
+But under this anger is generally a frightened child, the source of the real wound.
+The angry mask does not like us to see the little boy of girl hidden inside.

 Retreating-- some people learn to retreat when the wound is triggered.
-This is a place of cold numbness
+This is a place of cold numbness, self pity and victimhood.

-When we are really in the wound, it feels raw and vulnerable.
+When we get to a deeper level of the wound, it feels raw and vulnerable.
 There may be images or memories that arise.
 When we are truly here, we will be able to renegotiate the contract.

 Contracts are agreements we’ve made with other people or spiritual forces.
 Like any physical contract, we get something from them but we also give something.
-In the case of our emotional wall, our contract with it prevents us from accessing our wound, at least on a daily conscious level.
-In return the wall demands that we renounce our inner awareness.
-What we give and what we get are actually 2 sides of the same coin.
-The wall hides our wounded self, giving us at least a momentary reprieve from our suffering.
-In return we give up the knowledge and empowerment that comes from actually understanding ourselves and our hidden motivations.
+In the case of our wall, our contract with it gives us a temporary escape from feeling our wound.
+In return the wall demands that we renounce our inner awareness along with a piece of our emotional and spiritual connection.
+The wall doesn’t just wall off our trauma, it walls off the deeper levels of our emotional and spiritual being with it.
+That’s the trade off.